-Musings on the assumption that both are cause and effect at the same time.
+Based on the assumption that both are cause and effect and entirely logical in biological terms.

 Totally agree with all said though rather disappointed by the lady who carried out the introduction.
 She inferred that the Canadian Residential Schools was a current system when in fact it started in the 1800's and closed down in the 1960's.
 Recently the First Nations People of Canada have received an official apology from the Canadian government, as well as an, admittedly controversial, legal settlement.
 I am British but have lived in Canada for the past 4 years.
 I don't know any Canadian that is not thoroughly ashamed of the residential school system.
 I wonder if there are many English people who know anything about how the Scottish people, including children, were treated by their English ancestors, with no apology or legal/financial settlement.